sankalp1999/code_qa/README.md

 - Flask: server and UI
 - Treesitter: parsing methods, classes, constructor declarations in a language agnostic way using the abstract syntax tree
 - LanceDB: vector db for storing and searching code embeddings
+- Redis: in-memory data store for caching and session management
 - OpenAI, Jina for chat functionalities and colbert-small-v1 for reranker